uktrade/public-data-api/README.md

 ---

-## Endpoint: fetch a specific version of a dataset
+## Endpoint: fetch the latest version of a dataset

 ```
 GET /v1/datasets/:dataset-id/versions/latest/data